nginxinc/nginx-azure-workshops/labs/lab2/readme.md

 ### (Optional Section) SSH into the Ubuntu VM and test Nginx Demo containers

 In this section, you will ssh into the Ubuntu VM that you created in previous section.
-You inspect the docker containers and look into the three Nginx `ingress-demo` containers.
-These will be your first group of `backends` that will be used for load balancing with Nginx for Azure.
+You will then inspect the docker containers and look into the three Nginx `ingress-demo` containers.
+These containers will be your first group of `backends` that will be used for load balancing with Nginx for Azure.

-1. Verify you have SSH access to the Ubuntu VM that you deployed in previous steps.
+1. Verify you have SSH access to the Ubuntu VM that you deployed in previous section.
 Open a Terminal, and use your public IP tied to ubuntu vm, to start a new ssh session.

     ```bash
     ssh azureuser@<UBUNTU_VM_PUBLICIP>